umairahmad01/landing-page/README.md

 # landing-page
-Simple landing page using Html and CSS
+Simple landing page using Html and CSS(Flexbox)